mulesoft/api-console/README.md

 parser.loadApi(apiFileUrl);
 </script>
 ```

 Running this code on page load will throw a `TypeError` with the message: `parser.loadApi is not a function`.

 It's because at the time of execution of the script block the browser knows nothing about the `raml-js-parser` element.
 At the time it is an instance of `HTMLUnknownElement`.

-The bowser hast to execute the import first and then the Polymer library has to register the HTML element called `raml-js-parser`.
+The browser hast to execute the import first and then the Polymer library has to register the HTML element called `raml-js-parser`.

 To run the code properly you have to listen for the `WebComponentsReady` event.
 It's fired when the elements are ready to use.